chantelwetzel-noaa/copper_rockfish_2021/write_up/wa/_main.utf8.md

 ### Bridging Analysis

 A direct bridging analysis was not conducted because the previous assessment was structured to include the area from north of Point Conception to the Washington/Canadian border.
+The data types used in the 2013 assessment were catches and indices of abundance.
+Matching the 2013 data was not straight forward based aside from the challenges already posed from the alternative model platform (XDB-SRA) and area grouping.
+First, the 2013 assessment document did not report catches on a state and source level (not atypical for grouped state or area assessment).
+Secondly, some of the  recreational indices used in 2013 were calculated based on multi-state data.
+All of these items created significant challenges of how to conduct an effective, logical, and informative bridging analysis for the assessment north of Point Conception.

 ## Model Structure and Assumptions

 The assessment of copper rockfish in Washington waters was assessed using a two-sex model with sex specific life history parameters.
 The model assumed two fleets: 1) recreational and 2) commercial fleets with recreational removals beginning in 1935.
 Selectivity was specified using the double normal parameterization within Stock Synthesis for the recreational fleet where selectivity was fixed to be asymptotic with the ascending slope and size of maximum selectivity parameters estimated.
 The commercial fleet selectivity was assumed to be the same as the recreational fleet due to a lack of length data to estimate a fleet specific selectivity curve.
+The commercial and recreational fleets were kept separate in the model despite the limited commercial removals and composition data for two reasons: 1) clarity and 2) the recreational fleet removals were specified in terms of numbers while the commercial removals were in biomass.
 Recruitment was specified to be deterministic due to limited composition data.

 ### Modeling Platform and Structure

-Stock Synthesis version 3.30.16 was used to estimate the parameters in the model.
-The R package r4ss, version 1.38.0, along with R version 4.0.1 were used to investigate and plot model fits.
+The assessment was conducted used Stock Synthesis version 3.30.16 developed by Dr. Richard Methot at the NOAA, NWFSC [@methot_stock_2013].
+This most recent version was used because it included improvements and corrections to older model versions.
+The R package [r4ss](https://github.com/r4ss/r4ss), version 1.38.0, along with R version 4.0.1 were used to investigate and plot model fits.

 ### Priors

-Prior were used to determine fixed parameter values for natural mortality and steepness in the base model.
+Priors were used to determine fixed parameter values for natural mortality and steepness in the base model.
 The prior distribution for natural mortality was based on the Hamel [-@hamel_method_2015] meta-analytic approach with  an assumed maximum age of 50 years.
 The prior assumed a log normal distribution for natural mortality.
 The log normal prior has a median of 0.108 and a standard error of 0.438.

 The prior for steepness assumed a beta distribution with mean of 0.72 and standard error of 0.15.
 The prior parameters are based on the Thorson-Dorn rockfish prior (commonly used in past West Coast rockfish assessments) conducted by James Thorson (personal communication, NWFSC, NOAA) which was reviewed and endorsed by the Scientific and Statistical Committee (SSC) in 2017.
 However, this approach was subsequently rejected for future analysis in 2019 when the new meta-analysis resulted in a mean value of approximately 0.95.
 In the absence of a new method for generating a prior for steepness the default approach reverts to the previously endorsed method, the 2017 value.

 ### Data Weighting

 Length compositions from the recreational fleet were the only composition data fit in the model.
 In the absence of index or commercial composition data, no data weighting was performed in the base model.
-Sensitivities were performed using the three data weighting approaches that are commonly applied for West Coast groundfish stock assessments: Francis method [@francis_data_2011], McAllister and Ianelli method,also known as Harmonic Mean weighting [@mcallister_bayesian_1997], and the Dirichlet-Multinomial method [@thorson_model-based_2017].
+Sensitivities were performed using the three data weighting approaches that are commonly applied for West Coast groundfish stock assessments: Francis method [@francis_data_2011], McAllister and Ianelli method, known as Harmonic Mean weighting [@mcallister_bayesian_1997], and the Dirichlet-Multinomial method [@thorson_model-based_2017].

 ### Estimated and Fixed Parameters